Sunday, April 6, 2008

 HAVING Clause is Like WHERE after GROUP BY

 The HAVING clause lets us put a filter on the results after the aggregation has taken place.
-If your Sales Manager wants to know which states have an average sale amount of $25.00 or more.
-Now our query looks like this:
+If your Sales Manager wants to know which states have an average sale amount of $25.00 or more, then the query would look like this:

 SELECT state,